 Performance evaluation of the Franklin Mutual European Fund

-In the next part of this series, we’ll look at the Europe 30 ProFund – Investor Class (UEPIX).
+In the next article, we’ll look at the Europe 30 ProFund – Investor Class (UEPIX).